AshleyLab/scotch/README.md

 * `--all_rfs_dir`: path to directory with all region features, probably location where `https://github.com/AshleyLab/scotch-data-grch37` or `https://github.com/AshleyLab/scotch-data-grch38` was cloned
 * `--output_trim_rfs_dir`: path to directory where should output trimmed region features; can be an empty directory

 Scotch's model relies on eight *region features* that describe the reference genome.
-For convenience, we've computed them across the entire GRCh37 reference genome and made them available in another [repository](https://github.com/AshleyLab/scotch-data).
+For convenience, we've computed them across the entire GRCh37 reference genome and made them available in two other repositories.
 Run this command with the bed files that describe your regions of interest to obtain the corresponding region features.

 ### `rmdup-bam`
 ##### Required args